iboizard/ProjetWeb/README.md

 - **Communication with the backend:** Axios for HTTP requests
 - **WebSockets:** Socket.io-client for real-time communication with the server
 - **Other notable dependencies:** Core-js for compatibility, Babel for transpilation

-**Scripts:**

-- `npm run serve`: Launches the development server
-- `npm run build`: Generates a production version of the frontend
-- `npm run lint`: Linting for Vue code

 **Browserslist:**